Subscribe to newsletter

 Employers must also provide forms to employees using one of three methods:

-• Mail (traditional approach)
+• Mail

-• Electronic delivery (requires consent)
+• Electronic delivery (with employee consent)

-• Notice of Availability (newer option):
+• Notice of Availability (public website posting with request instructions)

-Key Deadlines
+Key ACA Reporting Deadlines

 When Does Affordability Matter?